Stereotypes exist, plain and simple.

 She’s Definitely from a Latin Country

-We see all of these movies and TV shows where the Latina women are referencing their families “back home” or how they grew up in turmoil in a small village.
+We see all of these movies and TV shows where the Latina women are referencing their families “back home” or how they grew up in turmoil in a small village in Central America.
 Take the song “Jenny from the Block,” for example.
 She references her wealth and fame but also sings about the misfortune in which she came from.

 While I am not saying, that isn’t the case for some, because it most certainly is, just because a woman is Latina does not mean she isn’t an American citizen or comes from poverty.